 Leonard's Combined Price Index of Art Auctions -- Only available in SASB Room 300

 Provides broad coverage of American auction houses, dealers and galleries.

 Lexis Nexis Digital Congressional Hearings Digital Collection

 Provides access to every published and unpublished hearings from 1824 to the present.

 LGBT Life with Full Text

 LGBT Life provides complete indexing and abstracting of content related to gay, lesbian, bisexual and transgender studies in over 230 journals, magazines, and newspapers.
 LGBT Life also provides full text from a number of important sources including monographs and publications such as The Advocate, New York Blade, and Out.

-The Liberty Magazine Historical Archive, 1924-1950 offers researchers and students of 20th century studies digital access to one of the most popular American illustrated weekly magazines of the 1920s-1950s.
-The archive includes the complete 26-year run of the magazine - all scanned in full color.
+The Liberty Magazine Historical Archive, 1924-1950 offers researchers and students of twentieth century studies digital access to one of the most popular American illustrated weekly magazines of the 1920s-1950s.
+The archive includes the complete twenty-six-year run of the magazine—all scanned in full color.